dc4eu/educational-pilot/toolkits/use-cases/dc4eu/dc4eu-003-issue-diploma.md

-# Issue a Diploma Id - v1.0
+# Issue a Diploma - v1.0

 **Authors:**